h8d13/ALFN---Alpine-Linux-For-Noobs/README.md

 https://blog.floo.fi/changes/installing-alpine-linux-and-kde-plasma

-Went to `/usr/share/sddm/scripts/Xsetup` nano into it: setxkbmap "language"
+Went to `/usr/share/sddm/scripts/Xsetup` nano into it and add: `setxkbmap "language"`

+For example: `setxkbmap "fr"

-And boom it was finally fixed :)
+And boom it was finally fixed :) Thanks to the link above!

 ---